8x8Cloud/Chefless/README.md

 Since this container is provisioned using eght\_app, you can customize it to your liking.
 The default setup targets the JDK artifact `dk-8u121-x64.tar.gz` and simply removes it.
 It also comes preconfigured with Jetty, Tomcat, and Jenkins users, as well as the Base user.

-Simply put, anything that can be done with eght\_app is possible to do within this container.
+Simply put, anything that can be done with eght\_app is possible with this container set.
 More information on how to use eght\_app can be found [here](https://git.8x8.com/auto/chef/src/site-cookbooks).

 ## Why should I use this?